DENKweitGmbH/terraform-hcloud-kube-hetzner/multicloud_agents_plan.md

 *   Update `custom_agent_nodepools` example to include `ssh_user` (as required) and demonstrate `ssh_port`, `ssh_private_key_path`, `ssh_use_agent`, `os_type`.
 *   Update comments to reflect automatic provisioning by Terraform and the need for SSH access from the Terraform host.
+*   **Add a CRITICAL PREREQUISITE section that clearly states users must install wireguard-tools manually on their custom agent machines before running Terraform.**
+*   Include examples of how to install wireguard-tools on different operating systems.
 *   Emphasize user responsibility for firewall rules on the custom agent machine itself.

 IX.
 Update `README.md`